nichol7s/timelines-site/pages/index.md

 [![](https://user-images.githubusercontent.com/82182/105086476-f361de80-5a90-11eb-8d3f-7dab334afa3d.png)](/covid19-timeline)
 {: refdef}

+Throughout the pandemic there have been studies, and events that prove the virus is airborne/aerosolized.
+Some countries set policy based on that fact from the start.
+This timeline spans the pandemic duration and calls out such 'events'.

 ### Many other diseases are airborne too:

 {:refdef: style="text-align: center;"}
 [![](https://user-images.githubusercontent.com/82182/105086571-18eee800-5a91-11eb-80d2-1244da2421c2.png)](/historical-timeline)
 {: refdef}

-This is important because the world's default pandemic response should have been to treat COVID-19 as if it was airborne.
+The fact that many other diseases are airborne/aerosolized (or can be in addition to other transmission mechanisms) is important in that it frames how COVID-19 should have been handled from the start.

-### Knowing it was airborne, masks were a part of some successful countries strategies:
+### Knowing it was airborne from the start, masks were a part of some countries early strategies:

 {:refdef: style="text-align: center;"}
 [![](https://user-images.githubusercontent.com/82182/105086641-358b2000-5a91-11eb-8fb2-9be3783ddfd4.png)](/early-masking-countries)
 {: refdef}

+Some countries in the west and many in the east mandates masks from very early moments.
+Those countres arelisted on this timeline.
+Others are omitted.

 ### In 2021, countries are setting new mandates for higher-spec masks